AWSW-Modding/AWSW-Modtools/README.md

 ## Magic

-Defining ```def mod_init():``` in the root of your mod file will cause this function to get called after all mods are loaded.
-This is useful for interaction with other loaded mods, or accessing the ```modinfo``` module to get information about the mods.

 Anywhere in Ren'py code, you can access the global variable ```mod_currentChapter``` to get an integer value of the current chapter.
 For example, during chapter one, ```mod_currentChapter``` will equal ```1```.
 During chapter two, it will be equal to ```2```, and so on.
 This variable is useful for rate limiting routes or events to one per chapter.
 If you want to access this variable in python, use ```modlib.base.getRGlobal('mod_currentChapter')```.

 ## Writing Mods